Department: IT AS Ent Sys Alum & Fin Salary/Grade: ITS/83

 Communication-Oral, written and listening

-Experience in a higher education or large distributed multi-national corporate environment.
+Experience in a higher education working environment.

 Preferred Competencies: (Skills, knowledge, and abilities)